OUR PIPELINE IS MAKING THE IMPOSSIBLE POSSIBLE

 MANUFACTURING OPERATIONS

 At Capsida, we are singularly focused on rapidly getting our high quality, life-changing therapies to patients who are suffering from debilitating diseases.
-Our end-to-end internal process development, analytical development and manufacturing capabilities keeps the entire process in-house, eliminating the need for contract development and manufacturing organizations (CDMOs).
+Our end-to-end internal process development, analytical development and manufacturing capabilities, keeps the entire process in-house, eliminating the need for contract development and manufacturing organizations (CDMOs).
 With a robust quality management system overseeing our internal operations, we can reliably deliver high quality medicines to patients in need.

-In 2021 we commissioned our brand-new cGMP manufacturing facility in Thousand Oaks, California.
+In 2021, we commissioned our cGMP manufacturing facility in Thousand Oaks, California.
 The facility includes modular clean-room suites for drug substance and filling operations that have been designed and constructed with environmental and personnel controls to meet commercial cGMP requirements.
 Internal Analytical Development and Quality Control laboratories are in place to support rapid assay development and product release.
 As our product portfolio grows, we have the ability to expand our manufacturing footprint as needed.

-Our mission is to serve patients and our fully integrated manufacturing capabilities differentiate us from others in our ability to fulfill that mission.
+Our mission is to serve patients, and our fully integrated manufacturing capabilities differentiate us from others in our ability to fulfill that mission.

 CLINICAL DEVELOPMENT